 Landscaping

-If you own a home with landscaping, factor in any costs that may be required to maintain it.
-A lawn service can take care of your grass on a regular basis, or you might prefer buying a lawn mower and doing it yourself.
+If you own a home with landscaping, factor in any costs associated with maintaining it.
+A lawn service can take care of your grass on a regular basis, or you might prefer to buy a lawn mower and do it yourself.

 You may need to maintain a sprinkler system, including winterizing it near the end of the year.